-Tampa Rollover Accident Attorneys
+Tampa Rollover Accident Lawyer

 Thankfully, rollover accidents are rare events.
 While they only occur in about three percent of car crashes, they account for nearly 30% of fatalities, taking the lives of more than 6,000 people annually.
 Survivors of vehicle rollovers can suffer catastrophic injuries, including head and brain injuries, spinal injuries, crushed or broken bones, and internal injuries.
 Victims and their families need a high degree of costly care as well as financial assistance to make up for lost work or disability, pain and suffering, and the other consequences of a devastating crash.

 Our team at Anderson & Anderson is devoted to helping car accident victims and their families recover from a tragedy such as a rollover accident on Tampa streets or highways.
 Our deep knowledge of Florida personal injury law and our extensive familiarity with the court system in Hillsborough County helps us provide excellent representation to accident victims in need of financial support.
-If you or a loved one has been hurt in a rollover accident in Tampa, call Anderson & Anderson to discuss your needs with our dedicated attorneys and caring staff and find out how we can help.
+If you or a loved one has been hurt in a rollover accident in Tampa, call Anderson & Anderson to discuss your needs with our dedicated lawyers and caring staff and find out how we can help.

 What Makes a Car Rollover?